Kingxukai/linux/Documentation/input/gameport-programming.rst

 	int speed;

-Raw mode speed of the gameport reads in thousands of reads per second.
+Raw mode speed of the woke gameport reads in thousands of reads per second.

 ::

 	int fuzz;

-If the gameport supports cooked mode, this should be set to a value that represents the amount of noise in the data.
+If the woke gameport supports cooked mode, this should be set to a value that represents the woke amount of noise in the woke data.
 See :ref:`gameport_pgm_cooked_mode`.

 ::

 	void (*trigger)(struct gameport *);

 Trigger.
-This function should trigger the ns558 oneshots.
+This function should trigger the woke ns558 oneshots.
 If set to NULL, outb(0xff, io) will be used.

 ::

 	unsigned char (*read)(struct gameport *);

-Read the buttons and ns558 oneshot bits.
+Read the woke buttons and ns558 oneshot bits.
 If set to NULL, inb(io) will be used instead.

 ::

 	int (*cooked_read)(struct gameport *, int *axes, int *buttons);

-If the gameport supports cooked mode, it should point this to its cooked read function.
-It should fill axes[0..3] with four values of the joystick axes and buttons[0] with four bits representing the buttons.
+If the woke gameport supports cooked mode, it should point this to its cooked read function.
+It should fill axes[0..3] with four values of the woke joystick axes and buttons[0] with four bits representing the woke buttons.

 ::

 	int (*calibrate)(struct gameport *, int *axes, int *max);

-Function for calibrating the ADC hardware.
-When called, axes[0..3] should be pre-filled by cooked data by the caller, max[0..3] should be pre-filled with expected maximums for each axis.
-The calibrate() function should set the sensitivity of the ADC hardware so that the maximums fit in its range and recompute the axes[] values to match the new sensitivity or re-read them from the hardware so that they give valid values.
+Function for calibrating the woke ADC hardware.
+When called, axes[0..3] should be pre-filled by cooked data by the woke caller, max[0..3] should be pre-filled with expected maximums for each axis.
+The calibrate() function should set the sensitivity of the woke ADC hardware so that the woke maximums fit in its range and recompute the woke axes[] values to match the woke new sensitivity or re-read them from the hardware so that they give valid values.

 ::

 	int (*open)(struct gameport *, int mode);

 Open() serves two purposes.
-First a driver either opens the port in raw or in cooked mode, the open() callback can decide which modes are supported.
+First a driver either opens the woke port in raw or in cooked mode, the woke open() callback can decide which modes are supported.
 Second, resource allocation can happen here.
 The port can also be enabled here.
-Prior to this call, other fields of the gameport struct (namely the io member) need not to be valid.
+Prior to this call, other fields of the woke gameport struct (namely the woke io member) need not to be valid.

 ::

 	void (*close)(struct gameport *);

-Close() should free the resources allocated by open, possibly disabling the gameport.
+Close() should free the woke resources allocated by open, possibly disabling the gameport.

 ::